JasonReek/Leak-Detection-Device-Database/README.md

 It is also possible to write raw SQL in an the Advance Search feature to intereact with the Database data.

+Data and graphs are able to write into Microsfot EXCEL format, or just plain CSV format for data analysis.

 I have not included the database as it contains private information.